Kate Bosworth's Vacation Beauty Must-Haves

 Kate Bosworth is living her best life.

 While on her recent Indonesian getaway with director husband, Micheal Polish, the actress revealed her easy vacation beauty routine with a step-by-step tutorial on Instagram stories.
 Each photo included a beauty product that's both "gorgeous and each to use (which is important to me)."
-After seven products, her final look appears natural, accented peach and gold tones—a radiant everyday look.
+The resulting look is natural-looking, accented peach and gold tones—a radiant everyday look.

 Well Kate, easy beauty is important to us, too.
 We took note of all her favorites, so we can recreate her sun-kissed glow.